gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 - AppKey
 ```

-In the Helium version of Chirpstack (which is what the MeteoScientific Console runs on), that's all we need.

 If, for whatever reason, you feel like you have to add in the AppEUI, you'll have to add in a custom field, which I'll show you how to do below.
 In other LNS versions (say, LORIOT or TTN) the AppEUi can be a critical aspect.

 Different manufacturers provide these identifiers in different ways; Dragino usually prints them all on the inside cover of the box, RAK does the same.
-Some will provide a cxv (especially if you're buying a ton of the same sensors.)
+Some will provide a csv (especially if you're buying a ton of the same sensors.)

 Milesight prints the `DEVEUI` on the box, then uses their iOS/Android app to give you the `APPKEY`.